Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 1. Bypass Web & App Geo-restrictions

-If you’re outside of Canada but want to access the country’s geo-blocked streaming services and websites, you’ll need a VPN.
+If you’re outside of Canada, a top-tier VPN will allow you to access the country’s geo-blocked streaming services and websites.

 For example, CBC Gem offers excellent TV shows and movies for free, but it only allows access to Canadian IP addresses.